TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

-# WARio: Efficient Code Generation for Intermittent Computing via Compiler Support
+# [ACM PLDI 2022 Conference](https://pldi22.sigplan.org/) Research Artifact for "WARio: Efficient Code Generation for Intermittent Computing via Compiler Support"

-## PLDI 2022 Artifact

----

 ## Background
-This is the official public repository for a compiler-support runtime for **intermittently-powered** platforms called WARio.
+This is the official description of research artifact for a compiler-support runtime for **intermittently-powered** platforms called WARio.
 WARIo has been presented first in the following publication.

 ```
 @article{kortbeek:pldi:2022:wario,